 The kurusole technology is tested by podiatrists and is overly recommended for your arch support.
-It cradles your heel to offer maximum comfort. it’s no wonder why doctors recommend it for plantar fasciitis.
+It cradles your heel to offer maximum comfort and it’s no wonder why doctors recommend it for plantar fasciitis.

 Kuru shoes have a wide toe box for easy comfort and they don’t stretch.
 However, some of the shoes fit snug when you buy them, but contour to the shape of your foot with time.

 The Hoka One One shoes run true to size and have a wide fitting.
 But as a runner, you need to go a half size up for a roomier toe box as your feet tend to expand while running.

 Read Also: How to Measure Your Shoe Size Accurately at Home

 Hoka Clifton is comparatively light They weigh about 234g, while Kuru Atom weighs about 346g.
 Therefore, Hoka shoes are more lightweight than Kuru shoes.

 Hoka One One shoes are more expensive than kuru shoes.
 The Kuru Atom is priced at $160, while Hoka Clifton 8 ranges from $170 – $320 on Amazon